jakobfriedl/conquest/docs/2-ARCHITECTURE.md

 ![Operator Client](../assets/architecture-2.png)

-More information about the user interface can be found [here](./4-CLIENT.md)
+More information about the user interface can be found [here](./4-CLIENT.md).

 ### Agent (Monarch)

 The agent/implant/payload/beacon in Conquest is called `Monarch`.
-It is exclusively built to target Windows systems and can be equipped with different modules or commands during the generation.
+It is exclusively built to target Windows systems and can be equipped with different core modules or commands during the generation.
 An agent is compiled to connect to a specific listener and has it's configuration embedded during the generation process.
 When it connects back to the team server, it can be tasked to execute the commands that have been built into it.
 As most other C2 agents, the `Monarch` uses beaconing to check-in with the team server periodically to poll for new tasks or to post the results of completed tasks.
-This is done over HTTP using a custom binary communication protocol, which is explained in more detail in subsequent sections.
+This is done using a custom binary communication protocol, which is explained in more detail in subsequent sections.

 ## Communication Protocol